thomasbenard/kata-git/README.md

 To see all of the commits history.

-## Task 1 - Create a new empy repo
+## Task 1 - Create a new empty repo and make a commit

 ```bash
 $ cd